Tupperbox/Policy-Templates/policies/terms-of-service.md

 In these terms, “you” and “your” refer to the natural person or legal entity using the Services.
 If you are entering into this agreement on behalf of a company or other legal entity, you represent that you have the authority to bind that entity and its affiliates to these terms, and hereafter “you” and “your” refers to that entity.

 Please read these terms carefully.
-These terms are a legally binding contract between you and {{CompanyName}} LLC.
+These terms are a legally binding contract between you and {{CompanyName}}.
 By using the Services in any way, you agree to all of these terms, and the agreement is effective as of the date your use of the Services begins.
 If you do not agree to the terms, you may not use or access the Services in any way.

 If you have any questions, comments, or concerns regarding these terms, please contact us using the "Contact Us" section below.